lyokha/nginx-haskell-module/README.md

 async thread and waits until it exits.
-This means that an nginx worker may block if the service thread is blocked on *unsafe* blocking foreign function (see also [the next section](#some-facts-about-foreign-functions-that-may-block)), or it catches *ThreadKilled* with other exceptions and re-iterates some internal loop, or it is masked from asynchronous exceptions.
+This means that an nginx worker may block if the service thread is blocked on *unsafe* blocking foreign function (see also [the next section](#some-facts-about-foreign-functions-that-may-block)), or it catches *ThreadKilled* with other exceptions and re-iterates some internal loop<sup>[1](#fntk1)</sup>, or it is masked from asynchronous exceptions.
 Imagine the following sketch of a service.

 ```haskell
 serviceWithALoop _ = const go